 The living room is a favorite place for pets to relax, play, and nap.
 However, it can also hide a number of risks.

-• Remove toxic plants: Popular indoor plants like philodendrons, lilies, and dieffenbachia can be fatal if ingested.
-Choose pet-safe plants such as spider plants, parlor palms, or Boston ferns.
+- Remove toxic plants: Popular indoor plants like philodendrons, lilies, and dieffenbachia can be fatal if ingested.
+Select plants that are safe for pets, including Boston ferns, parlor palms, or spider plants.

 Bonus Tip: Consider washable slipcovers and pet-friendly fabrics like microfiber to make cleaning easier and avoid trapped fur.